Custom Website Design vs. Templates — Let’s settle this.

 However, it can save time in the long run because your website design partner ensures your site does just what you want it to do.

-You’ll have to decide whether you would rather spend your time figuring out how to make your website behave the way you want it to, or have experts take care of it while you focus on running and building your business.
+You’ll have to decide whether you would rather spend your time figuring out how to make your website behave the way you want it or have experts take care of it while you focus on running and building your business.

 Ok, so what’s Template Website Design really like?